This guide outlines how to use Tor Browser on Microsoft Windows.

 Do not use any other source, and if you are prompted to accept alternative HTTPS (SSL/TLS) security certificates, do not proceed.

 Some browsers will ask you to confirm whether you want to download this file.
-Internet Explorer 11 shows a bar at the bottom of the browser window.
+Microsoft Edge shows a bar at the bottom of the browser window.
 For any browser, it is best to save the file first before proceeding.
 Click the Save button.

 Installing Tor Browser Anchor link

-After the download is complete, you might get an option to open the folder where the file was downloaded to.
+After the download is complete, you might get an option to open the folder where the file was downloaded.
 The default location is the Downloads folder.
-Double-click on the file “torbrowser-install-5.0.3_en-US.exe”.
+Double-click on the file “torbrowser-install-7.0.2_en-US”.

 A small window will open asking what language you want to use for the Tor Browser.
 There are several to choose from.
 Pick the language you want and click the OK button.